Leonard scores 33 as Clippers beat Bulls 125-106 - WHIZ News

 Zach LaVine, coming off a season-high 46-point outing, scored 26.
 He also had nine rebounds and six assists.

-Coby White and Tomas Satoransky added 17 points apiece, but the Bulls fell to 4-9 at the United Center.
+Coby White and Tomas Satoransky added 17 points apiece, but coach Billy Donovan noticed too many quick possessions.
+That in turn took a toll on the defense, and the Bulls fell to 4-9 at the United Center.

+“They were quick possessions,” Donovan said.
+“It was like no pass, one pass, shot.
+And if you don’t make those shots, you’re back having to guard again instead of maybe getting to the free-throw line, slowing the game down, getting physicality into the game defensively.”

+Los Angeles outscored Chicago 35-28 in the fourth, with Williams and Morris combining for nearly as many points as the Bulls.

-Williams, coming off a 27-point outing, scored 11 of Los Angeles’ first 13 points in the fourth quarter.
+Williams, coming off a 27-point outing, scored 11 of his team’s first 13 points in the quarter.
 He made back-to-back layups to push the lead to 103-86.
 Morris hit a 3 to make it 109-90 with seven minutes remaining.

+“We’ve got to be if not the best bench in the league — both of us are proven vets and proven scorers in this league,” Morris said.
+“I think it’s just our camaraderie.
+Being really good friends, that helps us on the court, not just scoring (but) being vets, being able to talk, being able to lead the team, being able to lead our unit.”

 TIP-INS